 Yes.
 It has been used to prevent Migraine attacks and can also reduce the frequency & severity of the Migraine headache.

 After a course of rTMS, children with Autism showed fewer symptoms of hyperactivity, sensory overload and repetitive behaviours.
-Promising results such as reduces severity of distressing symptoms of Autism, better communication & social interaction have been observed with the help of this treatment.
+Promising results such as reduced severity of distressing symptoms of Autism, better communication & social interaction have been observed with the help of this treatment.
 The treatment does not adversely affect areas of “giftedness” in the treated children.

 Yes.
 Low frequency rTMS over the hyperactive auditory cortex has repeatedly been shown to reduce the sensation of ringing in the ears.